How to Get Orders on Fiverr Like a PRO Seller

 Marketing is still going to cost you something and acquiring new leads can be expensive.
 In my best months, I had over 100K impressions on just one of my services, with nearly two thousand clicks in a month.

-Remember that the commission you give to Fiverr pays for the marketing and infrastructure of your store — think of it as paying rent.
+Remember that the Fiverr commission rate pays for the marketing and infrastructure of your store — think of it as paying rent.
 As soon as you begin thinking of your Fiverr store as an asset, the quicker you will grow your business.

 Tip #3: Get Organized Ahead of Time